GeorgeMcIntyre-Web/NitroPlanner/IMPLEMENTATION_SUMMARY.md

 ## 🎯 **Next Steps**

-The implementation is complete and ready for:
+The current implementation is complete and ready for:
 1. **Production Deployment**: All features are production-ready
 2. **User Testing**: Comprehensive demo and testing environment
 3. **Performance Optimization**: Based on real usage data